-Ipsos MORI is a 'data processor' working on behalf of the OfS to administer the NSS and NSS 2022 pilot.
+Ipsos is a 'data processor' working on behalf of the OfS to administer the NSS.

-Both the OfS and Ipsos MORI are registered with the Information Commissioner's Office and you can check the entry details here: https://ico.org.uk/about-the-ico/what-we-do/register-of-datacontrollers/.
+Both the OfS and Ipsos are registered with the Information Commissioner's Office and you can check the entry details here: https://ico.org.uk/about-the-ico/what-we-do/register-of-datacontrollers/.

 The OfS has also appointed a data dissemination provider, Texuna Technologies Ltd, to disseminate the results of the NSS to participating universities and colleges and students' unions.
-NSS pilot 2022 data is not being made publicly available and is not being shared with universities and colleges, or Students' Unions, Associations and Guilds.